All Episodes

 Do we all see the national anthem no longer played anywhere in this country?

-Are we going to become unpatriotic because of a contrived, a malicious, made up type of fear?
+Are we going to become unpatriotic because of a contrived, a malicious, made-up type of fear?

-All right, CL Brian, stay there.
+All right, C.O.
+Bryant, stay there.

-CL stays with us, Leo stays with us.
+Leo stays with us.

-We'll take a break, we'll come back, we'll get an update from Bernie.
+We'll get an update from Bernie.

 He's in Atlanta and much more straight ahead.

-New York City has been like the wild west this last week.
+New York City has been like the Wild West this last week.

-Just shooting in Islapbush, leaving one man dead, another injured, adding two astonishing statistics that show a 342% rise in shootings last week, 53 compared to 12 in 2019, and a 414% increase in the number of people shot.
+This shooting in East Flatbush, leaving one man dead, another injured, adding to astonishing statistics that show a 342% rise in shootings last week, 53 compared to 12 in 2019, and a 414% increase in the number of people shot, 74 compared to 14 in 2019.

 The NYPD investigating a spree of shootings on this first official weekend of summer.

-A man walking down Milford Street in East New York shoots another, washing his car.
+One of them, 11 this morning, in just released surveillance video by police, a man walking down Milford Street in East New York shoots another, washing his car.

-That 35-year-old shot in the neck, the wound fatal.
+That 35-year-old shot in the neck.

 These shootings are a part of nearly two dozen overnight, with four people also shot in the Bronx.

-The NYPD says so far there have been 19 people who have been shot in the past 24 hours since midnight.
+The NYPD says, so far, there have been 19 people who've been shot in the past 24 hours since midnight, and there were 13 incidents in all.

 Families are having a hard time getting in and out of their neighborhood.